SherryKennedy/web-scraping/README.md

 Built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 ### Setup
-1. Created a new repository for this project called `web-scraping`. **Do not add this homework to an existing repository**.
+1. Created a new repository for this project called `web-scraping`.

 2. Cloned the new repository to the computer.